Skip to main content

 Join us for an in conversation between Harold Offeh and Sepake Angiama to celebrate the new publication Harold Offeh: Mmm, Gotta Try a Little Harder, it Could Be Sweet.

-Book Now £12 (£9 Friends, £6 students and Open House Community card holders), booking required
+This event has passed. £12 (£9 Friends, £6 students and Open House Community card holders), booking required

 Artist Harold Offeh will be in-conversation with Sepake Angiama, Artistic Director of Institute for International Visual Art (inIVA) and one of the contributors to the book.
 There will also be an opportunity to visit Offeh’s exhibition prior to the event.